Knitting Socks: For Those Who Hate the Kitchener Stitch

 PURL FRONT OFF — purl first st on front needle, drop st off

 KNIT FRONT ON — knit next st on front needle, leave st on

 KNIT BACK OFF — knit first st on back needle, drop st off

 PURL BACK ON — purl next st on back needle, leave st on

-This method has been such a sanity saver for me.
+This method has been such a sanity saver for me by allowing me to avoid the kitchener stitch.
 I know everyone has their little grafting tricks, so if you have another good tip to share, leave a comment!
 (The more sanity this time of year, the better, right?)

-New Free Sock Pattern eBook: Introducing Knitting Socks with Knitting Daily: 5 Free Sock Knitting Patterns
+New Free Sock Pattern eBook: Introducing Knitting Socks: 8 Free Sock Knitting Patterns.

-So what kind of sock patterns are in this eBook?
-Let’s see.
-There’s a knitted lace sock pattern, a cabled sock pattern, a colorwork sock pattern, a men’s sock pattern, and an easy beginner sock pattern.
-Something for everyone!
+What FREE sock patterns are in the eBook?
+There’s a knitted lace sock pattern, cabled sock pattern, colorwork sock pattern, men’s sock pattern, and an easy beginner sock pattern—something for everyone!